-Endometriosis is a disease of women of reproductive age, which is between menarche (the first menstruation during puberty) and menopause.
+Endometriosis is considered to be a disease of women*, predominantly of reproductive age, which is between menarche (the first period during puberty) and menopause.

-Only since the 1980s and the introduction of laparoscopy, endometriosis is recognised as a disease that can affect adolescents and young women, whereas before it was believed that endometriosis in adolescents was rare.
+Following the introduction of laparoscopy in the 1980s, endometriosis was recognised as a disease that can affect adolescents and young women, whereas before it was believed that endometriosis in adolescents was rare.

 In recent years, endometriosis in adolescents has been recognised as a challenging problem in gynaecology.

 A recent review on this topic showed that:

 The prevailing symptom of endometriosis in adolescents is persistent chronic pelvic pain, despite medical treatment (hormonal contraceptives and/or pain killers)

 Adolescent girls with deep endometriosis had more school absences during menstruation and more frequently, and for a longer period, used an oral contraceptives to treat severe primary dysmenorrhoea.
 Serious gastrointestinal symptoms, including constipation, diarrhoea, nausea, and vomiting were also reported in adolescents with endometriosis.

 What is the difference between “normal period pain” and symptoms of endometriosis?

 With classical period pain, mild discomfort and cramping on the first 1-2 days of the period is usual, this is relieved with over the counter pain killers.

 Causes distress or inability to go to school/college